KyrosKrane/Nathria-LFR-Notes/README.md

 `/i Dodge the white lines.
 Run away from ghosts - they MC you.
 DPS MC'ed people to break them.
 Pick up blue seeds and move them to the far side of the room - you will die if you stand in the blue explosion.`

 `/i When he does the sucky sword, RUN OUT OF IT.
 Stay near the wall.
 Use the orange circle portal to escape if you get sucked in.
 Use hero at start of third phase (sucky sword).`

+At start of phase 3, move the mark, then:

+`/rw ORANGE CIRCLE MARK HAS MOVED.
+Take orange portal to new marked spot.`

 ### Council of Blood